Pine tree shilling

-The pine tree shilling was a type of coin minted and circulated in the Thirteen Colonies.
+The pine tree shilling was a type of coin minted and circulated throughout the Thirteen Colonies.

-The Massachusetts Bay Colony established a mint in Boston in 1652.
-John Hull was Treasurer and mintmaster; Hull's partner at the "Hull Mint" was Robert Sanderson.
+In 1652, the Massachusetts Bay Colony authorized Boston silversmiths John Hull and Robert Sanderson to mint coinage.
 Prior to 1652, the Massachusetts financial system was based on bartering and foreign coinage.
 The scarcity of coin currency was a problem for the growth of the New England economy.
 On May 27, 1652, the Massachusetts General Court appointed John Hull, a local silversmith, to be Boston's mint master without notifying or seeking permission from the British government.

 Coins were issued in denominations of 3 and 6 pence and 1 shilling.
 The first pieces bore the letters "NE" and the denomination "III", "VI" or "XII".
 The coins were smaller than the equivalent sterling coins by 22.5%.